When you move to a new country- nothing is easy

-Life as a migrant always has different stories.
+Life as an immigrant always has different stories.
 These are a few examples of my struggle to continue my interest in vegetable gardening.

-I like to do vegetable gardening out of my passion for environmental conservation, the same way i like to buy second-hand stuff.
-During my studies back home and my professional career, I had been in environmental conservation works.
+I like to vegetable garden out of my passion for environmental conservation, the same way I like to buy second-hand stuff.
+During my studies back home and my professional career, I was involved in environmental conservation work.
 Composting has always been a good starting point for a household on that journey.
 After I came to this new country, it took me a year to understand this place in many aspects.

 I continued my passion for environmental conservation through volunteering in different environmental organizations.
 I used to talk with other native volunteers and got the impression that rain is a detrimental factor for composting here in Dunedin at the household level.
-During the course of similar volunteering, I got in contact with a lady who was giving composting training.
-I participated there and realized it is not as difficult as it has been in my mindset.
+During similar volunteering, I got in contact with a lady who was giving composting training.
+I participated there and realized it was not as difficult as it had been in my mindset.
 After that training, I started shorting out degradable and non-degradable waste from my kitchen.
 Another struggle came instantly, how to do the composting then- pile composting or box composting.
-It would cost me money for the box composting, as I had to buy it.
+It would cost me money to compost the box, as I had to buy it.
 But I was not in a position to invest money to buy the box.
-So, I choose to do the pile composting.
+So, I chose to compost the pile.
 I started doing pile composting in the corner of my rented flat in a concrete ring.
 I guess that concrete ring must have been there at my place to put cigarette butts as it has sand in it, which I cleaned to start composting.
-But, the concrete floor of that ring and no drainage for leachate and water has been my major problem.
+However, the concrete floor of that ring and the lack of drainage for leachate and water have been my major problems.
 Anyway, I didn’t throw three months of household waste in the bin and saved my money.
 But my compost is partially ready after all these eight months of starting it.
-I still need to short the way out.
-I haven’t succeeded in making compost to date but this has been fundamental learning for my son, who is heavily inspired by my act of trying to make compost in a closed concrete ring.
+I still need to shorten the way out.
+I haven’t succeeded in making compost to date, but this has been fundamental learning for my son, who is heavily inspired by my attempt to compost in a closed concrete ring.

-During the course of making those compost, I had placed pumpkin seeds in that composting bin, which would otherwise have been ended up at the landfill site.
-After the winter was over and the sun started to rise high up in the sky, one morning I saw some pumpkin seedlings popping up in the compost bin (that concrete bin).
-I was excited and so was my son.
-My son had recently read a book about growing pumpkins in his Year one study book.
-He told me if we could also grow pumpkins and make a pumpkin soup.
-One day, I was trying to transfer that sapling to a bigger pot, my neighbor saw me doing that and gave me a potting mix to put there.
-I mixed the pot-mix with some soil from the concrete bin where I had been doing composting.
+While making the compost, I had placed pumpkin seeds in that composting bin, which would otherwise have ended up at the landfill site.
+After the winter was over and the sun started to rise high up in the sky, one morning, I saw some pumpkin seedlings popping up in the compost bin (that concrete bin).
+I was excited, and so was my son.
+My son recently read a book about growing pumpkins in his year one study book.
+He asked me if we could also grow pumpkins and make pumpkin soup.
+One day, I was trying to transfer that sapling to a bigger pot; my neighbour saw me doing that and gave me a potting mix to put there.
+I mixed the potting mix with some soil from the concrete bin where I had been composting.
 I also added a few earthworms that have been helping make compost in the compost bin.
-Thanks to my neighbor and good weather for about 20 days in late January, that sampling grew very well.
+Thanks to my neighbour and good weather for about 20 days in late January, that sampling grew very well.
 The sampling seemed big for that pot.
-I had two pots of sampling, one of which I gave to the neighboring family who had a kitchen garden in the house.
+I had two pots of sampling, one of which I gave to the neighbouring family who had a kitchen garden in the house.
 For the remaining one, I could not give it away so easily.
-My son wanted to see the pumpkin growing in our own house.
-For a week, I saw that sampling growing, and every day I was thinking of an option to make it possible to grow here.
-I thought of borrowing some soil from friends and growing it in the sack, but could not be assured about the quality of the soil.
+My son wanted to see the pumpkin growing in our own home.
+For a week, I saw that sampling growing, and every day, I thought of an option to make it possible to grow here.
+I thought of borrowing some soil from friends and growing it in the sack, but I needed to be assured about the quality of the soil.
 Finally, I went to the Bunning and bought a 50 kg plastic bin and 40 kg of pot mix.
 I took my son with me; he was so happy and excited about it.
 I have no words to express his facial expression at that moment.
 We transferred that sampling to this new big pot.
-Now, it has started to rain here in Dunedin and I don’t know whether there will be pumpkins growing or that sampling will be a part of the compost in a few weeks’ time.
+Now, it has started to rain here in Dunedin, and I don’t know whether pumpkins will be growing or if sampling will be a part of the compost in a few weeks’ time.

 Comments